sreecodeslayer/sreecodeslayer.github.io/_posts/2016-11-09-your-first-falcon-api.md

 ---
 layout: post
-title: Wrinting your First Python Falcon API
+title: Writing your First Python Falcon API
 date: 2016-11-09T00:00:00.000Z
 excerpt: A tutorial to help you write your first API.
 project: true